cdl-geneseo/geneseo-dictionary/R/Rotation.md

 # Rotation

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Rotation

 Created by  Unknown User (lav4), last modified by  Unknown User (gmm6) on Dec 05, 2010

 (v.)
 Passing a joint. &quot;Lets get the rotation going with this spliff.&quot; Source: Dictionary of Geneseo English 2001.
 A similar definition appears at http://www.urbandictionary.com/define.php?term=rotation ; the entry is probably not specific to Geneseo.
 Dinki.
 As of Fall 2010, 46% of the students surveyed were familiar with this term.
 This may be attributed to the varying social communities that make up the student body.
 Martinelli, N-R.